jronallo/microdata_schemaorg_example/source/code4lib.html.md

 simply reuse the name of the [Plate_armour](http://en.wikipedia.org/wiki/Plate_armour) article to note that the type of object in the collection is plate armour.
-The URL `http://objectontology.org/id/Plate_armour` could resolve to useful information and tutorial information similar to the Product Ontology page for [Plate armour](http://www.productontology.org/doc/Plate_armour).
+The URL `http://objectontology.org/id/Plate_armour` could resolve to useful information and a tutorial similar to the Product Ontology page for [Plate armour](http://www.productontology.org/doc/Plate_armour).
 An object in a LAM collection differs enough from a product for sale to need a new namespace to explain the difference, especially to machines.